-- Measurement cannot be performed immediately after the power loading to the sequencer system (Module ready signal is under the OFF condition). - After checking that Module ready (Xn0) is ON, obtain measuring data. - Measurement cannot be performed immediately after operating conditions are set up to the module.
+- Measurement cannot be performed immediately after the power loading to the sequencer system (Module ready signal is under the OFF condition).

+After checking that Module ready (Xn0) is ON, obtain measuring data.

+- Measurement cannot be performed immediately after operating conditions are set up to the module.
 After checking that Operating condition setting completion flag (Xn9) becomes ON, obtain measuring data. - Behaviors during operation are as follows:

 Measuring item Behavior of the module Current When the input current is less than 0.4% of the rating current, it becomes 0A.
 Current demand Current demand is obtained by current moving average.
 Therefore, even if current is 0A, current demand may not be 0A.
-Voltage When the input voltage is less than 10% of the rating voltage, it becomes 0V.
-Electric power, Reactive power When current is 0A (at all phases are 0A) or when voltage is 0V (all in-between wires are 0V), it becomes 0kW.
+Voltage (L-N) When the input voltage (L-N) is less than 55V, it becomes 0V.
+If there is no input at voltage V1N, all measurement cannot be done.
+Voltage (L-L) When the input voltage (L-L) is less than 95V, it becomes 0V.
+Electric power When current is 0A (at all phases are 0A) or when voltage is 0V Reactive power (all phases are 0V), it becomes 0kW.
 Electric power demand Electric power demand is obtained by electric power moving average.
 Therefore, even if electric power is 0kW, electric power demand may not be 0kW.
 Electric energy The electric energy is measured with a load that is about 0.4% or more of all load power.
 Even if the indicated value is "0", measurement value will increase.
-Power factor When current is 0A (at all phases are 0A) or when voltage is 0V (all in-between wires are 0V), it becomes 100%.
-Frequency Voltage condition When the input voltage is less than 10% of the rating voltage, it becomes 0Hz.
+Power factor When current is 0A (at all phases are 0A) or when voltage is 0V (all phases are 0V), it becomes 100%.
+Frequency Voltage condition When the input voltage (L-N) is less than 55V, it becomes 0Hz.
 Frequency condition When it is less than 44.5Hz, it is fixed to 44.5Hz.